 - Practice Post-Termination Payment Obligations: Will you receive production bonuses after terminating the agreement?

 - Non-Compete: How long does the non-compete last, and what is the prohibited geographic scope?

 - Financial Retirement: Is a financial retirement plan offered?

 - Non-Solicitation: How long does it last, and does it cover employees, patients, and business associates?

 - Notice: How is the notice given?
 Via hand delivery, email, US mail, etc.?
 Does it have to be provided to the employer’s attorney?

-If you have questions about claims-made or occurrence coverage and your current malpractice insurance or are interested in having your employment agreement reviewed contact Chelle Law today.
+If you have questions about claims-made or occurrence coverage and your current malpractice insurance or want your employment agreement reviewed, contact Chelle Law today.

 We are committed experts in the field of Physician Contract Review, proudly serving the medical community through our platform at Physician Contract Review.
 With a profound understanding of the healthcare industry’s complexities, we provide comprehensive contract review services tailored to meet the unique needs of physicians.
 Our team of experienced legal professionals is dedicated to ensuring that every aspect of your contract is clear, fair, and beneficial to your career.
 To learn more about our services or to book a review, please contact us today.